rrrohit1/image2pixel/README.md

 - Support for both grayscale and RGB images.
 - Outputs a NumPy array containing the normalized pixel values.

+## Computational Resources for Pretrained Model

+Running the pretrained model (`image_to_pixel_array_pretrained`) requires specific computational resources for optimal performance.
+Below are the recommended specifications:

+### Hardware Requirements

+- **CPU:** Modern multi-core processor (Intel i5/i7/i9 or AMD equivalent) with at least 4 cores recommended.
+- **GPU:** NVIDIA GPU with CUDA support (Compute Capability 3.5 or higher) is highly recommended for accelerated processing.
+- **RAM:** Minimum of 8GB RAM; 16GB or more is recommended for processing high-resolution images or large batches of images.

+### Software Requirements

+- **Operating System:** Windows 10/11, macOS (latest version), or Linux (Ubuntu 18.04 or later, CentOS 7 or later).
+- **Python Version:** Python 3.6 or newer.
+- **Dependencies:** Ensure all Python dependencies are installed, and any specific libraries required by the pretrained model.

+Please adjust these requirements based on the specific pretrained model you are using and the complexity of the images being processed.

 ## Direct VS Pretrained approach

 Below is a comparison of both methods based on various factors.